x-tools/xtools/docs/api/user.rst

 * ``namespace`` - Namespace ID or ``all`` for all namespaces.
 * ``start`` - Start date in the format ``YYYY-MM-DD``.
 Leave this and ``end`` blank to retrieve the most recent data.
 * ``end`` - End date in the format ``YYYY-MM-DD``.
 Leave this and ``start`` blank to retrieve the most recent data.
-* ``tools`` - Set to any non-blank value to include the tools that were used and their counts.
+* ``tools`` - Set to any truthy value to include the tools that were used and their counts.

 **Example:**